 (2) The single property X may represent either:

-a resistance of a product; or
+— a resistance of a product; or

-a property contributing to the resistance of a product.
+— a property contributing to the resistance of a product.

 (3) For method A, the procedures given in D.7.2 and D.7.3 may be applied directly to determine characteristic or design values or the values of partial factors.